scala/scala3/docs/_docs/reference/other-new-features/safe-initialization.md

 - __Warm[C] { outer = V, ctor, args = Vs }__: A warm object of class `C`, where the immediate outer of `C` is `V`, the constructor is `ctor` and constructor arguments are `Vs`.

-The initialization checker checks each class separately.
+The initialization checker checks each concrete class separately.
 The abstraction `ThisRef` represents the current object under initialization:

 - __ThisRef[C]__: The current object of class `C` under initialization.

-The initialization state of the current object is stored in the heap as an abstract object.
-The abstract heap also serves as a cache for the field values of warm objects.
+The initialization state of the current object is stored in the abstract heap as an abstract object.
+The abstract heap also serves as a cache for the field values of warm objects. `Warm` and `ThisRef` are "addresses" of the abstract objects stored in the abstract heap.

 Two more abstractions are introduced to support functions and conditional
 expressions: